-1. A formal application for admission.
-2. An official high school transcript including date of graduation, or official General Education Development (GED) score report.
+1. A formal application for admission. • • • • • • • • • • • • • • • • • • • • Ш 2.
+An official high school transcript including date of graduation, or official General Education Development (GED) score report.
 (A tentative admission decision can be made on the basis of a seven-semester high school transcript.)
 3. Official transcripts from all previous colleges or universities attended.
 4. An official copy of placement scores from the ACT or other accepted placement exam, or an official transcript of all prior college work is due at the time of registration.
 Placement will be based on test results or prior college coursework.
 Tests must be taken within the last four years.
-5. Proof of immunization against measles, mumps, and rubella including a measles booster, unless born prior to 1957.
-6. Acceptable photo identification.
+5. Proof of immunization against measles, mumps, and rubella including a measles booster, unless born prior to 1957. П 6.
+Acceptable photo identification.
 Copy of photo identification must be made in person.
 Students who cannot submit a copy in person may send a notarized copy of identification.
-7. Valid student ID picture must be taken for all on-campus students.
+7. Valid student ID picture must be taken for all on-campus students. Ш 7.
+Valid Students ID picture must be taken for all on-campus students.
 8. Free Application for Federal Student Aid (FAFSA) for Pell Grant application and all other financial aid requirements should be completed and turned in to the Financial Aid Office.